 Consistent growth is absolutely critical for SaaS businesses.
 They need to have a complete view of this growth to identify areas for improvement and ensure proper use of resources.
 This requires tracking different metrics to improve results, measure performance, and align processes with your organisational objectives.

-Up to 55 per cent of SaaS companies believe that customer retention cost is the critical metric to track.
+More than half of SaaS companies believe that customer retention cost is the critical metric to track.
 Still, there are even several important metrics that matter most in any SaaS business, particularly if you’re under the pressure of retaining customers and sustaining growth.

 Understanding key SaaS growth metrics, such as churn rates, revenue churn, and customer lifetime value, can make a huge difference to your business.
 To ensure success, here are the essential SaaS metrics companies should be using.